 While both communities are polarised by histories of conflict, the social history and heritage that they share have striking similarities.
 Both the Short Strand and Sandy Row have existed on the very edge of the city for well over a hundred years and have maintained an identity that can only be described as “distinctly Belfast.”
 The people and the stories that have shaped and moulded these two communities are not as prevalent as they once were due to the development of the City landscape and the new apartment blocks and houses being built, as Belfast City is becoming a vibrant multi-ethnic place to live and work.
 We continue to capture the stories of the everyday, lived experiences of these streets before regeneration permanently changes the landscape.
-With new people moving into these areas, and new generations being reared, these communities are changing and while a new “distinctly Belfast” will emerge.
-This project hopes to capture the “distinctly Belfast” that will be change over the next ten years.
+With new people moving into these areas, and new generations being reared, these communities are changing and a new identity is emerging.
+This project hopes to capture this “distinctly Belfast” identity that will be transformed over the next ten years.

 Bill’s Sandy Row, 1974